dziabak/product-feedback-app/README.md

 - **Kanban board**: Users can browse submitted feedback in special view based on kanban board layout.
 - **Responsive design**: The app offers optimal layout depending on the device's screen size.
 - **Hover states and animations**: Interactive elements have hover states and animations which provides better user experience.
+- **E2E automated testing**: Test suites designed and programmed in Cypress to test core features.

 ## Instructions